 What are the Height And Weight Requirements for a Booster Seat in Georgia?

 According to Georgia’s Safe Kids website, the minimum height and weight requirements for a booster seat in the state is 4 feet (1.22 m) 9 inches tall and 40–80 pounds.
 Booster seats should be used until the child reaches both of these measurements.
-Additionally, it is recommended that children stay in their booster seat until they are 8 years old or taller than 4’9″, whichever comes first.

 It is essential to always follow your vehicle manufacturer’s instruction manual when installing a safety restraint system, as well as using only approved parts according to federal standards.

-Is a Backless Booster Ok for 5 Year Old?
+Is a Backless Booster Ok for 5-Year-Old?

 Yes, a backless booster is an acceptable option for 5-year-old children.
 Backless boosters are great because they provide the necessary support and stability to keep your child safe and secure while riding in the car.